The contraceptive injection is a popular contraceptive, and because of its longevity and practicality, it is a firm favourite amongst many women.

 To stop, all you need to do is not have your next injection – if you don’t want to get pregnant then you should use another method of contraception from the day that your injection would’ve been due.

-Check out our survey results to see how long it took most women’s cycles to return to their definition of ‘normal’ after their injections, and learn about after-effects they’ve experienced.
+You can also check out our survey results to see how long it took most women’s cycles to return to their definition of ‘normal’ after their injection, and learn about effects they’ve experienced.

 Sayana Press and Depo Provera side effects